Explainable Bayesian Optimization: Results

-The visual results are given in Figure~\ref{fig:bofunc}.
-On the left, all discovered rules $\boldsymbol{\rho_{all}}$ are depicted before filtering, with white boxes indicating their bounds.
-On the right, rules with $\alpha \geq 0.6$ (red boxes) and $0.6 > \alpha \geq 0.4$ (yellow boxes) are presented as highly and moderately interesting rules to the end user, respectively, after filtering.
-Rules with lower interestingness levels are omitted.
-The results indicate that TNTRules effectively localized high-interest minima identified by BO in four out of five cases, except for Himmelblau's function, where the generated rule demonstrated moderate interestingness.
-The rule selection process reduced initially discovered rules by 98.5\%, highlighting key rules as explanations.
-Rule curation resulted in a significant 98\% reduction in the search space exploration during the re-execution of BO.
+Fig.~\ref{fig:bofunc} shows the resulting explanations for the benchmark functions visualized in function space.
+The left hand side of each pair of plots shows all detected rules $\boldsymbol{\rho_{all}}$ before filtering, with white boxes indicating their boundaries.
+The right hand side, shows the rules after filtering: red boxes ($\alpha \geq 0.6$) indicate highly interesting rules , yellow boxes ($0.6 > \alpha \geq 0.4$) indicated moderately interesting rules.
+Rules with lower interest levels are omitted. \textbf{\textit{The results show that TNTRules effectively localized high-interest minima identified by BO in four out of five cases}} except for the Himmelblau's function where the generated rule showed moderate interestingness.
+The rule selection process reduced the number of initially discovered rules by 98.5\%, highlighting key rules as explanations.
+Rule curation resulted in a significant 98\% reduction in search space exploration when BO was rerun.